AlexsLemonade/scpca-downstream-analyses/optional-goi-analysis/README.md

 To run the workflow without the gene mapping step, you will need to modify the `perform_mapping` parameter to be `FALSE` in the `config/goi_config.yaml` file.

+The `config/goi_config.yaml` file also contains processing parameters like how to handle multiple gene identifier mappings.
+We have set default values for these parameters.
 Learn more about the [gene mapping parameters](../additional-docs/additional-parameters.md#genes-of-interest-analysis-parameters) and how to modify them.

 ## Running the workflow